-On 1 January 2015, Act No. 371/2014 on the resolution of crisis situations on the financial market became effective and introduced an obligation to banks to pay a contribution to the resolution fund.
+On 1 January 2015, Act No. 371/2014 on the Resolution of Crisis Situations on the Financial Market became effective and introduced an obligation for banks to pay a contribution to the resolution fund.
 The resolution fund is financed from financial contributions made by financial institutions, ie banks and selected security dealers.
 The financial funds of the national fund are deposited in a separate account held with the National Bank of Slovakia.
 The administration of such funds is provided by the Deposit Protection Fund.
 The resolution fund may be used under strictly defined conditions for the resolution of crisis situations.

-The Bank recognises the levies as incurred in the statement of comprehensive income line "General administrative expenses" (Note 27).
+The Bank recognises (in accordance with the accrual principle) the levies as incurred in the statement of comprehensive income line "General administrative expenses" (Note 27).